GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 Note that the water component is not allowed to evaporate into the CO :sub:`2` -rich phase.

-The *pvtgas.txt* and *pvtliquidphillips.txt* files define the models used to compute the density and viscosity of the two phases, as follows:
+The *pvtgas.txt* and *pvtliquid.txt* files define the models used to compute the density and viscosity of the two phases, as follows:

 .. code::